 2) WILLY’S WIGGLY WEB: (Ages 3-6) 2-4 players.
 This delightful game is by Peaceable Kingdom.
 It is a cooperative game; you work together to free the spiders from Willy’s Wiggly Web.
 A pair of child safety scissors are included.
 In the simplest game, on your turn, you make 3 cuts to the web and try to free a bug from Willy’s web without knocking Willy to the ground.
 50 paper webs are included and Peaceable Kingdom replaces them for free when you need refills.
 I wanted this game for Jack-Jack to work on his cutting skills, but we all enjoyed playing!
 Buy now on Amazon.

 3) TEETER POPPER (Ages 3+): This is another one of those ageless toys as long as you are under the weight limit.
 (110 lbs.)
 Toddlers will enjoy sitting in it and rocking.
 My youngest son (age 12) loves to stand on it and rock back and forth.
 Whether they are sitting, standing, rocking, or balancing this is a great balance toy, but it also a fantastic activity for those wiggly ones.
 It is excellent to work on balance, build up leg muscles and core strength.
 When you put it on tile the suction cups on the bottom stick and as you rock they make a popping sound.
 Perfect toy for those fidgety children.
-This toy is sold at Marbles, The Brain Store or on Amazon.
+This toy is sold on Amazon.

 Jack-Jack and his Teeter-Popper.
 He makes it look so easy to balance!